TheWhyofFry/biflabgit/Guide2.md

 > All that's now #you
 All that is now #bob

-...you want.
+...you want.  .
+Note also that your (local) version is now in column B, so if you choose Bob's changes, you need to select column C, because this is the most recent version of the file in the repo.
 Do the commit and save the file.
 You cannot use "Save As..." in this case.
 Commit your changes and push the master branch to the repo.

 ![kdiff3mergechoose](images/guide2_gitmerge_kdiff3choose.png)